onedata/oz-gui-homepage/README.md

 About
 =====

-*oz-gui-default* is GUI written in Ember disitrbuted with OZ worker.
+*oz-gui-default* is GUI written in Ember distributed with OZ worker.

 Goals
 -----